Simultaneous Contact Location and Object Pose Estimation Using Proprioception and Tactile Feedback: INTRODUCTION

 \section{INTRODUCTION}

-Accurate localization of grasped objects and their externally made contacts is an important step towards robust and dexterous object manipulation.
-Inaccurate object pose estimation leads to a number of potential downstream failures including grasp instability, finger misplacement, and unreliable interactions of the grasped object with the environment.
-These failures significantly impact downstream task performance for applications ranging from in-home robotic tool-use to assembly and mating of parts.
+Accurate localization of grasped objects and their contacts with the environment is an important step towards robust and dexterous object manipulation.
+Inaccurate object pose estimation leads to a number of potential downstream failures including grasp instability, finger misplacement, and unreliable interactions with the environment.
+These failures significantly impact downstream task performance for applications ranging from robotic tool use to part assembly.

-Current state-of-the-art techniques primarily use visual feedback with analytical or data-driven models to identify and localize objects in a scene \cite{kokic2019learning, tremblay2018deep, tremblay2020indirect, wen2020robust, romero2013non, du2021vision, ding2018hand, honda1998real, haidacher2003estimating, li2020hand, paul2021object}.
+Current state-of-the-art techniques primarily use visual feedback with analytical or data-driven models to identify and localize objects in a scene \cite{kokic2019learning, tremblay2018deep, tremblay2020indirect, wen2020robust, romero2013non, du2021vision, honda1998real, haidacher2003estimating, li2020hand, paul2021object}.
 The limitation of these approaches is the inevitable occlusion of objects during grasping and manipulation, which significantly deteriorates estimation performance.
 Further, most existing techniques are one-shot (i.e., the scene is perceived once and an inference is made.)
 Beyond these limitations, there are many instances of manipulation where visual feedback is not well-suited to the task; for example, rummaging in a bag or using a tool in a tight space \cite{zhong2021tampc, zhong2022soft}.
-Recent progress in collocated tactile sensing \cite{bauza2020tactile, ma2021extrinsic, yamaguchi2019tactile, bimbo2016hand, zwiener2018contact, fan2022enabling, alvarez2017tactile} enables state-estimation using tactile information, but only at the cost of significant hardware, software, and data-processing overhead.
+Recent progress in collocated tactile sensing \cite{bauza2020tactile, ma2021extrinsic, yamaguchi2019tactile, bimbo2016hand, zwiener2018contact, fan2022enabling, alvarez2017tactile} enables state-estimation using tactile information, but only at the cost of significant hardware overhead.
+Many novel tactile sensors employ deformable components that fatigue, necessitating replacement parts after regular use.
+Further, several of these tactile sensors are vision-based which increases data-processing complexity to include streams of high-resolution images.
+Our method could be used with these sensors, but does not require them.

-In this paper, we present a novel method for in-hand object pose estimation that leverages proprioceptive tactile feedback to jointly estimate object poses and external contact locations for grasped tools applicable to single and dual-arm systems, as shown in Fig.~\ref{fig:opp_teaser}.
-Our approach uses two complementary particle filters to maintain and update the joint probability distribution over poses and contact locations tractably.
-These filters use the mutual information provided by contact between the objects (reflected in the proprioceptive tactile feedback) and associated constraints to update this belief.
-We implement our method on real-world single-arm and dual-arm systems to demonstrate the efficacy of our approach.